Car Air Conditioning Components – What does this do?

 Climate control

-Think of this as ‘smart air con’.
-Climate control still cools the air in summer, but does so intelligently.
-You set a specific temperature on the dial (say, 22 degrees) and a computer uses sensors to vary air con output to maintain this.
+Think of this as 'smart air con'.
+Climate control still cools the air in summer but does so intelligently.
+You set a specific temperature on the dial (say, 22 degrees), and a computer uses sensors to vary air-con output to maintain this.

-It’s real ‘set and forget’ stuff – some owners say they set the temperature once, when they had the car new, and haven’t touched it again in all the time they've owned it.No matter if it is +40 degrees or -5 degrees outside, the interior of your car will always be kept at the temperature you set.
+No matter if it is +40 degrees or -5 degrees outside, your car's interior will always be kept at the temperature you set.
 It does this by smartly blending cold and warm air, constantly adjusting the balance to maintain an interior climate.

 For this reason, climate control is more expensive than standard air con.
-It requires sensors, digital displays and complicated algorithms to juggle fan speed, temperature flow and air con usage.
+It requires sensors, digital displays and complicated algorithms to juggle fan speed, temperature flow and air-con usage.

 Dual Climate Zones